Toyota Yaris Insurance Rates

 When you’re ready to shop for cheap Toyota Yaris car insurance rates, just enter your five-digit ZIP code into our FREE quote comparison tool to get started.

-The average insurance rates for a Toyota Yaris are $1,156 a year with full coverage.
-Comprehensive insurance costs an estimated $200 a year, collision insurance costs $338, and liability insurance costs $460.
-Liability-only insurance costs as little as $510 a year, and high-risk driver insurance costs $2,502 or more.
-Teen drivers cost the most to insure at up to $4,546 a year.
+Average auto insurance rates for a Toyota Yaris are $1,156 annually for full coverage.
+Comprehensive insurance costs approximately $200 each year, collision insurance costs $338, and liability is $460.
+A liability-only policy costs around $510 a year, and high-risk insurance costs $2,502 or more.
+16-year-old drivers receive the highest rates at up to $4,546 a year.

 Average premium for full coverage: $1,156